AhmedMagdyNoser/node-vendora/README.md

 Read the note in `controllers/productController.js` regarding image array updates during product edits.

+### Multer Parsing Limitations

+**1. Non-file fields are always parsed as strings** When using Multer to handle `multipart/form-data`, all non-file fields are returned in `req.body` as **strings**.
+This means that even if the client sends numeric values like `25` or booleans like `true`, Multer will not automatically convert them to `Number` or `Boolean`.
+They will remain `"25"` and `"true"` as strings.
+This can lead to issues later when validating or performing calculations, unless you explicitly convert them to the correct data types.

+**2. Nested fields remain flat (not structured)** Unlike `express.urlencoded`, Multer does not interpret the structure of field names.
+If you send a field named `relation.type`, it will appear in `req.body` exactly as `"relation.type"` — a flat key with a string value.
+Multer will not turn it into a nested object like `{ relation: { type: "..." } }`.
+If you need structured/nested objects, you’ll have to post-process the fields (e.g., using `qs.parse`) or send JSON as part of the form data.

 ---

 ## Returning Full Image URL in Responses Using `toJSON` Method